Celebrities Pave the Way for Recovery

 Getting Help for Substance Abuse in Los Angeles

 The experiences of celebrities who have abused drugs and subsequently gotten sober shows that it is absolutely normal to suffer from the disease of alcoholism.
 The affliction reaches people no matter their class or level of fame.
 Many celebrities not listed in this article did not succeed in getting sober.

 The ones who were successful sought help and then followed a program of recovery.
-At Los Angeles’ Design for Recovery, whether you’re a celebrity or not, you’ll be treated just like everyone else.
+At sober living facilities in Los Angeles like Design for Recovery, whether you’re a celebrity or not, you’ll be treated just like everyone else.
 After all, the solution to substance abuse is the same no matter who you are.
 Check out some of our testimonials today.
 These graduates of our sober living home aren’t celebrities, but their stories are just as inspiring.